steffaru/udacity-trivia-api-project/starter/backend/README.md

 **GET /api/questions**

  - General:
 	 - Get all questions with the paginated.
-Returns all questions categories, current_category, questions, success, total_questions.
+Returns all questions,total_questions number, all categories, current_category and success value.
 	 -  `curl -X GET http://localhost:5000/api/questions`

 ```